 When purchasing salmon always seek out "wild-caught," fresh, or flash-frozen varieties.
 Sockeye from the Copper River and Bristol Bay are the two most prized varieties and can command exorbitant prices.
 Still, certain sustainable fishing operations offer home delivery at a fair price.
 Flash-frozen sockeye can be eaten raw safely in sushi.
 And canned sockeye maintains its firm texture and rich red color.

 Buying salmon can be controversial since the fisheries are fragile and the species is susceptible to overfishing.
 Always make sure to source sustainably-fished sockeye salmon that has been caught with a hook and line by fishermen who follow strict management plans.
-Buying from sustainable sources—either directly or through a respected retail vendor—assures the quality of the fish you are eating, the health of your family, and fosters the sustainability of a precious resource.
+Buying from sustainable sources—either directly or through a respected retail vendor—assures the quality of the fish you are eating and fosters the sustainability of a precious resource.

 Cooking Sockeye Salmon